How to DIY an Overhead Garage Storage System

-Measure the top of the tote to determine the width of the tote rims (3/4 in.) and the size of the bottom flanges of the carriages (in our case, 3 in.).
+Measure the top of the tote to determine the width of the tote rims (3/4-inch) and the size of the bottom flanges of the carriages (in our case, three inches).

 Flip the carriage assemblies over.
-Center the 5-in.- wide plywood top flanges and glue and screw them to complete the carriage assemblies.
-Check out all of the gluing tips and tricks you need to know.
+Center the five-inch-wide plywood top flanges and glue and screw them to complete the carriage assemblies.

 Locate the ceiling joists with a stud finder and snap chalk lines to mark them.
 Probe with a finish nail to make sure the lines fall on joist centers.

-Mark each carriage 12 in. from the end and align the mark with the joist location.
-Screw the carriage temporarily to each joist on one side of the flange with 3-in. screws.
+Mark each carriage 12 inches from the end and align the mark with the joist location.
+Screw the carriage temporarily to each joist on one side of the flange with three-inch screws.

 Mark the carriage locations

 Cut a 2×4 template from your tote dimensions and mark the location of the top edge of the next carriage.
 Mark the rear side as well, then screw it and the other carriages in place on one side only.